LukeIngram/MobileBERT-phishing-detection/README.md

-# llama2-phish-detection
+# llm-sms-phishing-detection
-Fine-tuning and application of Meta's LLaMA 2 for advanced phishing detection.
+Fine-tuning and application LLMs for SMS phishing detection.